wp-plugins/wcp-openweather/readme.txt

 12. Admin Panel :: Theme Settings

 == Changelog ==
+= 1.1.8 =
+* Fixed issue with the difference between current date of the plugin and current date of the website based on a "Timezone" parameter of the Wordpress

 = 1.1.7 =
 * Added translation to the Dutch (Belgium) language